PASTAplus/content-x/templates/data/featured-mar-2022.md

-# Interlaboratory testing of CuSO4 toxicity in the “Standardized Aquatic Microcosm” protocol consisting of multiple phytoplankton and animals in a chemically defined medium
+# Featured Data - March 2022

-## Featured data package
+## Interlaboratory testing of CuSO4 toxicity in the “Standardized Aquatic Microcosm” protocol consisting of multiple phytoplankton and animals in a chemically defined medium

 #### Citation